-Has your environment ever been so noisy that you weren’t able to concentrate?
+Has your environment ever been so noisy that you weren't able to concentrate?
 For instance, you make a private phone call to discuss an important matter, and suddenly the space around you erupts in a cacophony that makes you want to scream; we have all been there both at home and at the office.
-While it may be a bit easier to choose your “soundless” venue around the house, it is much more challenging to do so at the office, especially if it is not a quiet space such as a closed-off conference room.
+While it may be a bit easier to choose your "soundless" venue around the house, it is much more challenging to do so at the office, especially if it is not a quiet space such as a closed-off conference room.
 Excessive noise hurts all of us.
 It ruins our concentration, puts us on edge, and destroys morale and productivity.
-It’s for this reason that noise reduction should be a top priority for any office.
-Introducing Office Phone Booths, also known as pods or office pods…
+It's for this reason that noise reduction should be a top priority for any office.
+Introducing Office Phone Booths, also known as Soundproof booths or pods…

 Noisy and distracting offices are unproductive